Pestle Analysis: Tracking Environment For New Business Opportunities

 Social factors help businesses make plans that distinguish them from competitors.

-Analyzing social factors helps organizations understand individual lifestyle choices, population demographics such as age, gender, cultural principles, consumer tastes, and buying habits.
+Analyzing social factors helps organizations understand individual lifestyle choices and population demographics such as age, gender, cultural principles, consumer tastes, and buying habits.

 This factor examines how a business responds to technological advancements and how this is reflected in its products and services.
 It considers how innovations will affect security and data storage.

-Technical aspects are advances and discoveries; these factors greatly affect the business operations.
-Artificial intelligence, the Internet of Things, computer vision, and pattern recognition ensure that the corporation maintains its market advantage.
+Technical aspects are advances and discoveries; these factors greatly affect business operations.
+Artificial intelligence, the Internet of Things, computer vision, and pattern recognition ensure the corporation maintains its market advantage.

 Disruptive technologies are also analyzed.
 This includes smartphones, robotics, and automation.
 The increasing shift towards artificial intelligence is also studied in this category.